-Everything about Domaine de l’A Cotes de Castillon, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages. wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Domaine de l’A Cotes de Castillon with wine tasting notes, wine with food pairing tips, best vintages, a history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Doamine de l’A Vineyards, Terroir, Grapes, Winemaking

-The 10 hectare Right Bank vineyard of Domaine de l’A is located on a terroir with deep clay and limestone soils.
-In fact, it was the limestone that first attracted Stephane Derenoncourt to the land.
-The vineyard of Domaine de l’A is planted to 70% Merlot, 25% Cabernet Franc and 5% Cabernet Sauvignon.
-However, it is the goal of the estate to continue increasing the amount of Cabernet Franc in the vines.
+The 12 hectare Right Bank vineyard of Domaine de l’A is planted to 70% Merlot, 30% Cabernet Franc.
+The Cabernet Sauvignon vines have been removed.
+It is interesting to note that the goal of the estate is to slowly continue increasing the amount of Cabernet Franc planted in the vineyard.

 Serving and Decanting Domaine de l’A with Wine, Food, Pairing Tips